 In the future, I’ll be more careful when I post information about a patent’s filing, publication, and granted date so that those don’t appear within an excerpt published on the home page.

 There’s no need for Google to include a date within the snippet for the home page of this site, and no sense in Google showing a date within that snippet that is three months earlier than the first blog post published on the site.

 The takeaway from this blog post?

-Pay attention to what search engines are showing as snippets for your pages when they appear for different queries in search results.
-What they show may not be very helpful or wise or correct.
+Would you mind paying attention to what search engines are showing as snippets for your pages when they appear for different queries in search results?
+What they show may not be very helpful or wise, or correct.

 Make changes to the meta descriptions or page content that does show up in those snippets, so that people searching for what your pages have to offer will be more likely to visit.